jakewalker56/AudioAIExplainer/docs/index.md

 # AudioAIExplainer
 This project aims to provide an intuitive introduction to the audio AI space as it exists in August 2025.

-## About the author
-Jake Walker spent a decade as a PM in Google Research and Google DeepMind primarily working on audio AI projects.
-He left that role in early 2025 and wrote this set of documents in an attempt to capture the knowlege he had accrued before it faded into the void.
-He has posted it publicly in the hopes that some future aspiring audio PM may have a less tumultuous path than he did to acquire this knowledge.
+I place a great deal of emphasis on the "intuitive" part; please do not rely on this document to be literally and precisely correct in every respect.

+A large amount of this document was generated in collaboration with commercially available LLM models; when I didn't know things I asked Gemini questions, and when I needed help making a GIF I asked ChatGPT for python code.
+If this offends you this is probably not the doc for you.
+Any code used to generate media is available at the associated [github repo](https://github.com/jakewalker56/AudioAIExplainer)